 Understand the mathematics of Low-Rank Adaptation (LoRA), modern adapter targeting strategies, and the real memory tradeoffs compared to full fine-tuning and QLoRA.

-Distributed training showed how to make full-model updates fit by spreading weights, gradients, and optimizer state across GPUs.
-LoRA asks a different question: when the behavior change is narrow, can you avoid updating the full model at all?
+Distributed training makes full-model updates fit by spreading weights, gradients, and optimizer state across GPUs.
+LoRA starts from a narrower bet: when the behavior change is small, can you avoid updating the full model at all?

-Full fine-tuning updates every connection in the model, which is slow, expensive, and memory-heavy.
+Full fine-tuning can update every eligible trainable weight, which is slow, expensive, and memory-heavy.
 LoRA (Low-Rank Adaptation) freezes the pretrained model and adds a small set of trainable adapter weights that modify its behavior.
 In practice, this often cuts the trainable parameter count by orders of magnitude.
 In the original GPT-3 175B experiments, LoRA reduced trainable parameters by 10,000x and GPU memory by about 3x relative to full fine-tuning.[1]

 Full fine-tuning a 70-billion parameter model is expensive because training stores more than model weights.
 It also needs gradients and optimizer state for every trainable parameter.
 Start by naming the accounting recipe: this table assumes low-precision parameters and gradients with two FP32 Adam moment tensors, but no separate FP32 master parameter copy.